-Officer Safety in Indian Country – Reversing a Deadly TrendPosted by Joe LaPorte, PM-ISE Senior Tribal Advisor on Tuesday, May 17, 2011
+Officer Safety in Indian Country – Reversing a Deadly TrendPosted by Joe LaPorte, Former PM-ISE Senior Tribal Advisor on Tuesday, May 17, 2011

 On May 5th I had the honor of speaking at the 20th Annual Indian Country Law Enforcement Officer's Memorial Service at the Federal Law Enforcement Training Center in Artesia, New Mexico.
 We recognized and paid our respects to seven fallen officers and added their names to the Indian Law Enforcement Officer's Memorial.